ReactiveX/RxJava/docs/Error-Handling-Operators.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/retry.html](http://reactivex.io/documentation/operators/retry.html)

-If a source reactive type emits an error, pass that error to another `Observable` or `Flowable` to determine whether to resubscribe to the source.
+Instructs a reactive type to pass any error to another `Observable` or `Flowable` to determine whether to resubscribe to the source.

 ### retryWhen example